VizRCA/AbletonOsc/README.md

 ## How to

-For sending and receiveing data to Ableton Live from Unity there is the `LiveOscManager` singleton class in the `AbletonOsc` namespace.
+For sending and receiving data to Ableton Live from Unity there is the `LiveOscManager` singleton class in the `AbletonOsc` namespace.
 This wraps functionality for the OSC library, [uOSC](1).

 ### Sending data